doodlebunnyhops/doodlebunnyhops.github.io/content/story/the_fallen_one/chapter2.md

 But William couldn’t shake the feeling that this figure wasn’t like the others.
 Their movements seemed too deliberate, too fluid, as though they were gliding rather than walking.
 Whenever William looked their way, he felt as though they were looking back, even though their face was hidden.

 “Stay sharp,” Matthew added, his voice quieter now.
 But his words did nothing to ease the knot forming in William’s stomach.

----

-More to come soon, I hope you enjoyed the story so far :heart: BloominDaisy